cheredia19/us-presidential-elections-facts-and-figures/README.md

   yAxis="republican"
 />

-Twenty-four GOP candidates have been elected as the United States president.
+Twenty-four GOP candidates won the United States presidential election.
 The first one was **Abraham Lincoln** in 1860.
-Since then, the Republicans achieved **six consecutive times** the U.S. presidency until Democratic aspirant **Grover Cleveland** defeated former Secretary of State **James G. Blaine** in the 1884 election.
+Since then, the Republicans achieved **six consecutive** U.S. presidencies until Democratic aspirant **Grover Cleveland** defeated former Secretary of State **James G. Blaine** in the 1884 election.

-From **James Buchanan** (1856) to Joseph R. Biden, eighteen Democratic candidates have been elected as U.S. president.
+From **James Buchanan** (1856) to Joseph R. Biden, eighteen Democratic candidates were elected U.S. president.

 The Democrats won five consecutive times beginning in 1932. **Franklin D. Roosevelt** started the streak.
 He also triumphed in '36, '40 and '44.

-Roosevelt is the only president in history to occupy the presidential spot for over two consecutive terms.
+Roosevelt was the only president in history to occupy the presidential spot for over two consecutive terms.
 However, he did not finish the last of his terms, as he died on April 12, 1945, days before the end of World War II. **Harry S. Truman** took office immediately.
 Three years and a half later, he defeated **Thomas E. Dewey** and States' Rights candidate **Strom Thurmond** in the election of 1948.

+The following table shows the popular votes of Democrats and Republicans and the winning party in each election.
+In the United States, the winner is not the candidate with the most votes but **the one with the highest electoral votes**.

 <FlatUiTable data={{ url: 'votes_dem_rep.csv' }} />
 ###### *NOTE: The 2016 elections are, along with those of 1824, 1876, 1888 and 2000 the only ones in which the winning candidate lost the popular vote.*